yig/GMU-CS425/README.md

 WGPUQueue queue = wgpuDeviceGetQueue( device );
 ```

 You should make these all instance variables so your graphics manager's shutdown can call `wgpuInstanceRelease()`, `wgpuSurfaceRelease()`, `wgpuAdapterRelease()`, `wgpuDeviceRelease()`, and `wgpuQueueRelease()` in reverse initialization order, too.
 (Nice [RAII](https://en.cppreference.com/w/cpp/language/raii) [C++ wrappers for WebGPU](https://source.chromium.org/chromium/chromium/src/+/main:out/Debug/gen/third_party/dawn/include/dawn/webgpu_cpp.h) are in development.
-In fact, I made one for you: [`webgpu_raii`](https://github.com/yig/webgpu_raii/tree/wgpu-native).
+In fact, I made a simple one for you: [`webgpu_raii`](https://github.com/yig/webgpu_raii/tree/wgpu-native).
 With RAII, the release functions will be called automatically when the variables go out of scope.
 That means it's enough to declare them as instance variables in the right order.)

 For the remainder of this checkpoint, I will describe all the pieces of a simple way to draw sprites with a modern graphics pipeline.
 It's not the only way to do it, but it suffices for our purposes.
 Once you get the hang of WebGPU, you are welcome to try a different approach or enhance my approach.